camunity/intro-to-web-development/hw1/README.md

 0) Open the terminal and navigate to a safe file destination (ex: run command `cd ~/Desktop`)
 1) Open a browser and download the latest version of [node]("https://nodejs.org/en/download/")
 2) In the terminal run the command `npm --version` to ensure the package was installed correctly
+3) Make sure you follow the create-react-app installation [instructions](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app)
-3) In the terminal run the create-react-app command with this project name: yourgithubname.github.io
+4) In the terminal run the create-react-app command with this project name: yourgithubname.github.io
-    - for example in my terminal I'd run: `create-react-app camunity.github.io`
+    - for example in my terminal I'd run: `npx create-react-app camunity.github.io`
-4) cd into your new folder after it's finished installing
+5) cd into your new folder after it's finished installing
-5) npm start
+6) npm start

 ## Assignment Pt.
 1
 Now you should have a functional React app built and running on your localhost in the browser.
 This app is using a local server to host the application code allowing you to interact with React in a unique way.
 Anytime you make changes to the React code, you'll see them live reload in your browser.
 This is called "hot-reloading" one of the best features of working in React.